colintbowers/DependentBootstrap.jl/README.md

 ## WARNING

 I have recently upgraded and simplified this package for use with Julia v0.5.
 Unfortunately, this update includes an enormous number of breaking changes.
-On the plus side, I plan to register the latest iteration of this package in the coming week, and once that is done, there will be no further breaking changes without a significant period of deprecation warnings.
-Also, the changes have made the package *significantly* simpler, while losing very little of the flexibility.
+On the plus side, the package is currently in the process of becoming officially registered, and after this, any breaking changes will come with deprecation warnings.

-NOTE: Since the package is not currently registered, if you wish to use it in the meantime, please use `Pkg.clone("package URL here")`.

 ## Main features